Self-paced Online Learning &

 Certification is earned once participants have completed BOTH the online and live portions and have passed BOTH a written exam for the online component, and a competency-based exam for the one-day live component.

-This 25.5-hour course is geared towards the clinician interested in learning evidence-based management for both the vestibular and Concussion (m-TBI) patient.
+This 30 -hour course is geared towards the clinician interested in learning evidence-based management for both the Vestibular and Concussion (m-TBI) patient.
 This workshop is comprised of the Vestibular Rehabilitation Certification Workshop and a comprehensive Concussion Management module, consisting of evaluation and management tools for sports and non-sports related m-TBI.
-Evidence-based protocols will be presented, demonstrated, and practiced throughout both the virtual and live components of the course to ensure clinicians produce excellent outcomes.
+Evidence-based protocols will be presented, demonstrated, and practiced throughout both the online and live components of the course to ensure clinicians produce excellent outcomes.

 - An overview of vestibular anatomy and physiology